 But you can control your breathing.
 You can breathe faster, slower, deeply, or shallowly.
 You can change your breathing at will.
 However, you just can’t say to yourself, “I’m going to reduce my blood pressure by 10 points,” and make it happen.

-Your breathing has a great effect on your physiology.
+Your breathing and the use of guided meditation for anxiety and sleep has a great effect on your physiology.
 Using the power of your breath can be an effective way of managing your anxiety.
 Best of all, it’s free and always available to you.

-Follow These Strategies For Breathing Exercises For Anxiety and Depression:
+Follow These Breathing Exercises For Anxiety and Depression:

 Meditation Podcast: 5 Minute Guided Breath Meditation For Beginners